4 Common SNAFUs for Intermediate Spanish Learners and How to Overcome Them

 The subjunctive also appears after certain phrases of time, such as antes de que, después de que, hasta que, mientras que…[before, after, until, while…]

 Luckily for learners, the subjunctive is almost always introduced by the coordinating conjunction que.
 It’s like a flashing light: If you see que, proceed with caution, because there’s a chance you may need to throw in the subjunctive.

-These four constructions are some of the most confusing in Spanish, but luckily, with enough time and practice, even the seemingly impossible becomes possible!
+The four constructions above are some of the most confusing in Spanish, but luckily, they are also very common throughout Spanish writing, media and everyday conversation.